Slide Two

 Leadership

-The leadership of The Korea Society is in the hands of Tom Byrne, who serves as president and CEO, and Kathleen Stephens, a former U.S. ambassador to Korea, who serves as Chair of the Board.
+The leadership of The Korea Society is in the hands of Dr. Abraham Kim, who serves as President and CEO, and Kathleen Stephens, a former U.S. ambassador to Korea, who serves as Chair of the Board.

 Policy